 It doesn’t matter whether or not you’re looking to bring somebody into your team right now.
 You should always be on the lookout for new talent.

-I gave a really in-depth training session on the subject of recruiting not too long ago.
-And when I started to cover this point, I told my audience that I’m looking to hire both a graphic designer and a social media person.
+We gave a really in-depth training session on the subject of recruiting not too long ago.
+And when we started to cover this point, we told the audience that we were looking to hire both a graphic designer and a social media person.

-I said that if anybody knew somebody that would fit the bill, they should put me in touch with them.
+We said that if anybody knew somebody that would fit the bill, they should put us in touch with them.

-What I want you to realize is that almost every interaction you have in this industry offers you a chance to recruit.
+What you have to realize is that almost every interaction you have in this industry offers you a chance to recruit.

 If you’re only thinking about recruiting when you need to build your team, you’re going to miss those chances.

 In your case, you may not need a social media guy right now.
 But if you come across somebody who could do the job, make sure you keep them on file.
 There may come a time when you’ll need that person.

 Tip #2 – Don’t Just Hire the Pulse

 If you're going to do something, put everything you have into it.
 Grind away at it until you get the result that you want.